bentman/PoSh-RemoveDeviceAadIntuneAPCmAd/README.md

 # Remove-DeviceAadIntuneApCmAd.ps1

 ## Description:
 This PowerShell script is a one-stop solution for administrators seeking to efficiently delete device records from Azure AD (AAD), Intune, Autopilot, ConfigMgr, & Active Directory (AD).
 It is particularly beneficial for tidying up post Autopilot test deployments.
-Specifically designed for "hybrid" environments, this script uses device serial number and uses "on-prem" Configuration Manager

 ***
 ## Prerequisites: